-Institutions that adopt CBE are hopeful that new, online, skills-based programs can re-engage students who were once enrolled in an academic program and didn’t complete their journey, perhaps because of priorities like work or family.
-Given the competing demands for students’ time, competency-based education is helping to reverse the recent enrollment declines that many colleges and universities have seen in recent years.
+Institutions that adopt CBE are hopeful that new, online, skills-based programmes can re-engage students who were once enrolled in an academic program and didn’t complete their journey, perhaps because of priorities like work or family.
+Given the competing demands for students’ time, competency-based education is helping to reverse the recent enrolment declines that many universities have seen in recent years.

-Learn how institutions are developing learner-centered CBE programs to better serve the needs of students today.
+Learn how institutions are developing learner-centred CBE programs to better serve the needs of students today.